holgafx/fxcm/README.md

 ## How to start:
 1. A FXCM account.
 You can apply for a demo account <a href="https://www.fxcm.com/uk/forex-trading-demo/">here</a>
 2. A persistent access token.
 You can generate one from the <a href="https://tradingstation.fxcm.com/">Trading Station web</a>.
 Click on User Account > Token Management on the upper right hand of the website.
-Please send your username to api@fxcm.com, we will need to enable Rest API access.
+For Live account, please send your username to api@fxcm.com, we will need to enable Rest API access.
+For demo account, Rest API access was enabled by default.
 3. Download Rest API word documents at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.pdf">here</a>
 4. Documents in Swagger format at <a href="https://fxcm.github.io/rest-api-docs/#">here</a>
 5. Start coding.
 You will need to reference the <a href="https://socket.io/docs/client-api/">socket.io library</a> in your code.